Thinking and memory changes

 But if you have Parkinson’s, these symptoms can be more noticeable.
 As well as forgetfulness, you may experience confusion, problems concentrating or difficulty making decisions.

-These don’t usually cause problems day-to-day.
+These don’t usually cause problems day to day.
 But if they get worse, they can start to affect everyday life.

 If you have mild memory or thinking problems with Parkinson’s, you may have:

-• problems planning or doing a few things at the same time (multitasking).
-Or moving quickly from one task to another
+• problems planning or doing a few things at the same time (multitasking), or moving quickly from one task to another

 • problems with attention and concentration.
 You might find it difficult to do everyday activities such as reading a newspaper article from start to finish

 • slowness of thoughts.
-You might find it harder to make decisions or respond to questions
+You might find it harder to make decisions or respond to questions.

 It’s important to remember that Parkinson’s affects everyone differently.
 Not everyone will experience these symptoms or have the same combination of symptoms.